 Moving, running or cycling around a dog may put him in an alert mood.
 He is feeling chased, so he takes the offensive.
 It is recommended to stop moving and avoid making eye contact with the dog as it may perceive this as a challenge.
-If you stop, it is very likely that the dog starts sniffing you.
+If you stop, the dog likely starts sniffing you.
 Dogs usually move on if they don’t find anything interesting while sniffing.

 How to prevent dog bites

 A good idea to prevent your dog from biting is to socialize him properly in puppyhood.
-Allowing your puppy to know other pets, helps him feel more comfortable in adulthood.
-To be in control all the time, it is recommended to use a leash when you take your dog in public places.
+Allowing your puppy to know other pets helps him feel more comfortable in adulthood.
+It is recommended to use a leash when you take your dog to public places to control all time.

 Pay attention to signals

 If you notice signals of fear or aggression, proceed to help your dog overcome the negative emotions.
-The common signals of dog bites are the ears pinned back, the fur along his back which may stand up and the white of his eyes.
+The standard signals of dog bites are the ears pinned back, the fur along its back, which may stand up and the white of his eyes.
 Other signals include yawning and showing off the teeth, freezing in response to a touch or intense eye contact.